nakabonne/unusedparam/README.md

 # unusedparam

-`unusedparam` inspects just go source files and detect unused function parameters.
-All you need is files, no need to make preparations anything such as code generation, downloading modules.
-It allows you to run in CI environments easily.
+A Go static analysis tool to inspect go source files and detect unused function parameters.
+It doesn't require to pre-load Go packages, All you need is files and no need to make preparations anything such as code generation, downloading modules.
+It allows you to run in CI environments easily even if your project depends on a complicated build system.
-This is a Go static analysis tool inspired by [mvdan/unparam](https://github.com/mvdan/unparam).

-# Installation
+## Installation
 ```
 go get -u github.com/nakabonne/unusedparam
 ```

-# Usage
+## Usage

 ```
 usage: unusedparam [flags] [files ...]